egtann/up/README.md

 use the `up` command to bring everything online.
 You can find an example `Upfile.toml` in this project.

-Running `up` performs 4 tasks on each server:
+Running `up` performs 3 tasks on each server:

-* Provision and start
-* Update
+* Start
 * Check version
 * Check health